 Blueberries like full sun and acidic soil.
 A pH of 4.3 – 5.5 if recommended, depending on the variety and who you ask.
 I am aiming for a pH of about 5.0.
 There aren’t many places in my yard that get full sun.
 Plus the local blueberry farm closes in early July when the heat gets to be too much.
 I decided to put my raised garden bed at the back of the yard, under the edge of a tree.
 It will be out of the way when kids and pets are playing and it will be shielded from the sun during the hottest part of the day.
 It should get plenty of sun in the morning and evening.

 We filled my raised garden bed about halfway with the lovely compost pile that I have been working on for about three years now.
 Our soil tester said that the compost was fertile but too alkaline for blueberries.
-I worked in the soil from last year’s Earthbox crop along with some soil acidifier, perlite, and peat moss and topped with a little Miracle-Gro Shake ‘n Feed fertilizer.
-I also chose pine bark for our mulch, which is supposed to have a good acid-level for blueberries.
+So we worked in the soil from last year’s Earthbox crop along with some soil acidifier, perlite, and peat moss and topped with a little Miracle-Gro Shake ‘n Feed fertilizer.

 I plan to re-test the soil next weekend and adjust as needed.
 I went ahead and planted our berries since I don’t think the numbers could be too far off, the weather is beautiful, and I think they will enjoy the upcoming rainy weather.